chrisnoonan98675/site/xl-release/how-to/configure-active-failover.markdown

 | `hostname` | IP address or hostname of the machine where the node is running. |
 | `clusterPort` | Port used for cluster-wide communications. |

-### Sample configuration
+## Sample configuration

-This is a sample `xl-release.conf` configuration for one node in a cluster that uses a MySQL repository database:
+This is a sample `xl-release.conf` configuration for one node that uses a MySQL repository database.

     xl {
         cluster {